jglick/wfdev/outline.md

     * expand build environment variables in this URL → `"http://server/${var}/"`
     * retry up to three times → `retry(3) {…}`
     * anything complicated → helper functions, libraries
-* metadata about what steps a _job_ runs is not reliably available
-    * only what steps a _build_ did run in the past (incl. actual args)

 ## Free execution order